exercism/elixir/exercises/practice/leap/.approaches/flow/content.md

 end
 ```

-Similarly to the [functions approach][functions-approach], the order here matters.
+Similarly to the [multiple clause function approach][clause-approach], the order here matters.
 The conditions are evaluated in order, and the first that is not `nil` or `false` leads to the result.

 ## Case